Guide - The Best of Park City

 Sun Protection

 Increasing daylight and reflective snow combine to create intense UV exposure.
 Sunglasses, sunscreen, and lip protection matter as much in spring as during peak summer.
+UPF 50+ is recommended for our high altitudes.

 Where to Stay